 “If I sign my child up for chess class, will s/he improve in math/science/music?”
 Left unsaid is a secondary query: “Will chess help my child get into an elite college or university?”

 In other words: does chess make kids smarter or give them other advantages?

 I’m not a scientist or a researcher, so I don’t know for sure if “Chess = Smart Kid.”

-And my experience tells me chess can improve a child in many areas helpful for success in school and in life.
+My conclusion is this: chess can develop a child’s abilities in several areas important for success in school and in life.